shrianshChari/dotfiles/README.md

 ### To-do:
 - Configure installation of packages that come from websites
-- For scripts that use apt, make sure that you can use other package managers (`rpm`, `pacman`, etc.)
+- Update files with said other package managers

 ### Completed:
 - Scripts that install packages from apt
 - Installation of Atom packages
 - Created symlinks for `bashrc` and `gitconfig`
+- For scripts that use apt, make sure that you can use other package managers (`rpm`, `pacman`, etc.)